blockspacer/flextool/README.md

 Make sure that all targets have globally unique names.

-For example, you can not have in each project target with same name like "test".
+For example: you can not have a target in each project with the same name like "test".
 You can solve that issue by adding project-specific prefix to name of each target like "${ROOT_PROJECT_NAME}-test_main_gtest".

-Because `CMAKE_BINARY_DIR` will point to folder created by `conan workspace install` - make sure that you prefer `CMAKE_CURRENT_BINARY_DIR` to `CMAKE_BINARY_DIR` etc.
+Because `CMAKE_BINARY_DIR` will point to folder created by `conan workspace install`, make sure that you prefer `CMAKE_CURRENT_BINARY_DIR` to `CMAKE_BINARY_DIR` etc.

 ## For contibutors: conan workspace with plugins

 Before installation: plugins require pre-built flextool (in same workspace).
-You must build workspace without plugins, only then you will be able to re-build it with plugins.
+You must build workspace without plugins; only then you will be able to re-build it with plugins.

-add plugins to yml file:
+Add plugins to yml file:

 ```yml
 editables: